 Of those expressing an opinon, the majority of Americans (75%) are opposed to U.S. weapons sales to Saudi Arabia and the UAE, according to a new YouGov survey commissioned by the IRC.
 The survey results also reveal a clear bipartisan consensus on ending U.S. military support: 82% of respondents agree Congress must vote to end or decrease arms sales, with 98% of liberals and 63% of conservatives in agreement.

 “Americans of all political stripes reject the U.S. policy of fueling the war in Yemen,” said Miliband.
 “They agree that by continuing to provide military and diplomatic support for one side of the conflict, the U.S. is fueling a crisis that has severe consequences for millions of civilians.”

 What can I do to help end the violence?

 The U.S. has called for a ceasefire, but without also halting U.S. military support to the Saudi and Emirati-led coalition, this call for an end to violence is likely to go unheeded.
 Congress is considering legislation on U.S. involvement in the war in Yemen.
 It is critical that the opposition of Americans be heard.

-Call Congress today to insist the U.S. end its military support and fully back a much-needed ceasefire.
+Call your Member of Congress today to insist the U.S. end its military support and fully back a much-needed ceasefire.